Hiddence/HiddenceShield-extension/README.md

 ## Inspiration

-This project was inspired by the need for a simple and effective way to manage proxy connections directly within the Chrome browser.
+This project was inspired by the need for a simple and effective way to manage proxy connections directly within the Firefox browser.

 ## Disclaimer

 Usage of this extension is at your own risk.
 The author is not responsible for any misuse or damage caused by this extension.
 Ensure you comply with all applicable laws and terms of service when using proxy servers and VPNs.